litestar-org/litestar/README.md

 Furthermore, Starlite allows extending its support using plugins.

-### SQL Alchemy Support, Plugin System and DTOs
+### SQLAlchemy Support, Plugin System and DTOs

 Starlite has a plugin system that allows the user to extend serialization/deserialization, OpenAPI generation and other features.
-It ships with a builtin plugin for SQL Alchemy, which allows the user to use SQL Alchemy declarative classes "natively", i.e. as type parameters that will be serialized/deserialized and to return them as values from route handlers.
+It ships with a builtin plugin for SQL Alchemy, which allows the user to use SQLAlchemy declarative classes "natively", i.e. as type parameters that will be serialized/deserialized and to return them as values from route handlers.